Over the last few months, I’ve received dozens of emails from readers asking me how to get their idea or project unstuck.

 If we’re not detailed with our backward planning, it can often lead to massive gaps.
 This is the reason most people’s projects get stuck – instead of backward planning and creating a detailed, step by step roadmap for what to do, they end up with an Underpants Gnome plan.

 In the second season of South Park, there’s an episode about underpants gnomes.
-Underpants gnomes are gnomes that sneak into peoples rooms at night to steal underpants.
-But they don’t do it for that reason – they have a plan:
+Underpants gnomes are gnomes that sneak into peoples rooms at night to steal underpants as part of a broader business plan:

 Step 1: Collect Underpants